 ADG20 is designed to be a potent, long-acting and broadly neutralizing antibody for both the treatment and prevention of COVID-19 as either a single or combination agent.
-Unlike other antibody-based therapies targeting SARS-CoV-2, ADG20 has demonstrated an ability to potently neutralize SARS-CoV-2, including variants of concern, as well as a broad range of SARS-like viruses.
+Unlike other antibody-based therapies specifically targeting SARS-CoV-2, ADG20 has demonstrated an ability to potently neutralize SARS-CoV-2, including variants of concern, as well as a broad range of SARS-like viruses in non-clinical studies.
 Potent neutralization has translated into the ability to conveniently deliver ADG20 as a single intramuscular, or IM, injection.
 We believe these and other attributes of ADG20 differentiate it from other antibodies that are either available under Emergency Use Authorization, or EUA, or in development to address COVID-19.
 We have completed enrollment in our first-in-human Phase 1 clinical trial of ADG20.
-Interim data has demonstrated safety, tolerability and a pharmacokinetic profile supportive of continued development.
-In addition, the serum virus neutralizing antibody titers measured following administration of ADG20 were within the range of peak serum neutralizing antibody titers reported for mRNA COVID-19 vaccine recipients.
-Based on these data, we are conducting two separate Phase 2/3 clinical trials: our STAMP trial to evaluate ADG20 for the treatment of COVID-19 and our EVADE trial to evaluate ADG20 as a combination therapy for the treatment and prevention of COVID-19 and future coronavirus outbreaks.
+Interim data demonstrated that ADG20 was well tolerated and displayed a pharmacokinetic profile consistent with an extended half-life monoclonal antibody, or mAb.
+Serum virus neutralizing antibody titers measured following administration of ADG20 were within the range of peak serum neutralizing antibody titers reported for mRNA COVID-19 vaccine recipients.
+Based on these data, we are conducting two separate Phase 2/3 clinical trials: our STAMP trial to evaluate ADG20 for the treatment of COVID-19 and our EVADE trial to evaluate ADG20 for the prevention of COVID-19.
+Additionally, our portfolio includes multiple broadly neutralizing antibodies, including ADG10, for potential use with ADG20 as a combination therapy for the treatment and prevention of COVID-19 and future coronavirus outbreaks.

 We were formed in June 2020.
-In July 2020, we entered into an assignment and license agreement, or the Adimab Assignment Agreement, with Adimab, LLC, or Adimab, pursuant to which we acquired certain rights to Adimab's antibodies relating to COVID-19 and severe acute respiratory syndrome, or SARS, as well as related provisional patent applications, know-how and data generated with respect to the associated antibodies.
+In July 2020, we entered into an assignment and license agreement, or the Adimab Assignment Agreement, with Adimab, pursuant to which we acquired certain rights to Adimab's antibodies relating to COVID-19 and severe acute respiratory syndrome, or SARS, as well as related provisional patent applications, know-how and data generated with respect to the associated antibodies.
 In addition, Adimab granted to us a non-exclusive, worldwide license to certain of Adimab's platform patents and technology for use in research and development.
 In connection with the rights and license acquired, we issued 5,000,000 shares of our Series A preferred stock to Adimab.